Omar-Leal/redux-React-Blog/README.md

-# Getting Started with Create React App
+# Platzi is made with Redux & React.js Both

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).